-The handbook provides an overview of the academic objectives and requirements of the program, and time-tables for the completion of degree objectives.
+The handbook includes the names and contact information for all participants in the program, provides an overview of the academic objectives and requirements of the program, and timetables for the completion of degree objectives.
 It also contains information to help orient new students to the campus and it describes special features of our program and resources of our campus.